Online Sports Betting Bill Introduced in Arkansas

 Anti-Gambling Opinions Shift

-Arkansas was the eighth state to pass legalize sports betting following Supreme Court’s historic PASPA judgment in May 2018.
+Arkansas was the eighth state to legalize sports betting following Supreme Court’s historic PASPA judgment in May 2018.
 However, sports betting is currently only legal at casinos in Arkansas, which started offering retail betting on July 1, 2019.
 This came after state voters defied the state’s decades-old anti-gambling perception, and supported a 2018 ballot measure that allowed up to four commercial casinos, each of which would open retail sportsbooks.

 HB 1942 is likely to further move Arkansas from a gambling-opposing state to one looking for an expansive market that would bring more economic resources for the state.
 Many other historically anti-gambling states have also had similar changes in opinion.
 Now, the Natural State joins other conservative and gambling-averse southern states including Texas, Alabama, Georgia, and North Carolina that have considered online sports betting bills in 2021.